p1e0es/pocket_encryptor/README.md

-A tool for encrypt my password!
+A tiny tool for encrypt my password!